rubo77/Lalumo/dev/CONCEPT.md

 [x] the available notes should be 3 octaves
 [x] the up and down melodies should start at a random note

-[x] **Listening to Pitch Movements:**
+[x] **1.1.
+"Match Sounds" to Images and listening to Pitch Movements:**
   Children listen to short melodic sequences where tones move upwards, downwards, in waves, or make jumps.
-Each movement is represented visually (e.g., a rocket for up, a slide for down, waves for undulating patterns, a frog or spring for jumps).
+Each movement is represented visually (a rocket for up, a slide for down, waves for undulating patterns, a frog or spring for jumps). when play is pressed, the child must select the one that matches the direction or character of the melody they just heard.
+The progress is saved. when the child has selected the correct image 10 times, the next image is unlocked (first waves, then frog).
-[x] **Match Sounds to Images:**
-  Kids are shown several images and must select the one that matches the direction or character of the melody they just heard.
-[x] **Draw a Melody:**
+[x] **1.2.
+"Draw a Melody":**
   Children can “draw” a melody by dragging their finger or mouse, creating a visual curve.
-The app plays back a melody that follows the drawn curve, reinforcing the connection between visual movement and pitch.
+The app plays back a melody that follows the drawn curve, reinforcing the connection between visual movement and pitch. the progress is saved.
+[x] **1.3.
+"Memory Game":**
+  Simple “repeat the melody” exercises: the app plays a short melody, and the child tries to reproduce it by tapping virtual keys or buttons.
+Visual aids (like colored steps or animated animals) help guide the sequence. the progress is saved. when the child has repeated the melody correctly 3 times, the melody is one note longer, ...
-[x] **Guess the Next Note:**
+[ ] **"Guess the Next Note":**
   The app plays a sequence and pauses at a point.
 Children are given a choice (e.g., up or down) to guess what comes next, with immediate playful feedback.
-[x] **Memory Game:**
-  Simple “repeat the melody” exercises: the app plays a short melody, and the child tries to reproduce it by tapping virtual keys or buttons.
-Visual aids (like colored steps or animated animals) help guide the sequence.
 [ ] **Visual Feedback:**
   All pitch actions are accompanied by animated helpers (e.g., a bird flying up, a submarine diving down), making abstract pitch concepts tangible and memorable.